ppaschos/snowmass-connect-docs/docs/index.md

 ## Job submissions to the OSG

-A typical HTCondor submission script, `myjob.submit`, to the OSG is inlined below.
+A minimal HTCondor submission script, `myjob.submit`, to the OSG is inlined below.

     Universe = Vanilla
     Executable     = run.sh